Azure Web App targets

 To create an Azure Web App target within Octopus:

-• Select Azure Web App from the list of available targets and click Next.
+• Select Azure tab and then select Azure Web App from the list of available targets and click Next.

-• Fill out the necessary fields, being sure to provide a unique role that clearly identifies your Azure Web App target.
+• Fill out the necessary fields, being sure to provide a unique target tag (formerly target role) that clearly identifies your Azure Web App target.

 If you are using a Standard or Premium Azure Service Plan, you can also select a specific slot as your target.
 The Azure Web App Slot field will allow you to select one of the slots available on the Web App.
 If there are no slots, this will be empty.